massalabs/massa-docs/index.rst

 A general overview of the global architecture of a Massa Node is given :ref:`here <general-introduction>`.

-Massa introduce several new features that enables new applications and add a layer of security to your decentralized applications:
+Massa introduces several new features that enables new applications and adds a layer of security to your decentralized applications:

-- :ref:`Massa's decentralized web <decentralized-web>` allow to truly secure decentralized application by storing your dApps directly on the Massa blockchain.
+- :ref:`Massa's decentralized web <decentralized-web>` allows you to truly secure decentralized applications by storing your dApps directly on Massa blockchain.
-- :ref:`Massa's autonomous Smart Contracts <asc-intro>` add a layer of security and reliability to your decentralized applications by allowing your smart contracts to wake up by themselves and perform arbitry operations.
+- :ref:`Massa's autonomous Smart Contracts <asc-intro>` add a layer of security and reliability to your decentralized applications, by allowing your smart contracts to `wake up by themselves and perform arbitrary operations <https://massa.net/autonomous-sc>`_.

 Testnet
 -------

-As decentralization is our core value, we would like to help you start and run a Massa node on our testnet.
-You'll find a full tutorial on how to install and stake with your node on our testnet :ref:`here <testnet-install>`.
+As decentralization is our core value, we would like to help you start running a Massa node on our testnet.
+You’ll find a full tutorial on how to install and stake with your node on our testnet  :ref:`here <testnet-install>`.

 Web3 developers
 ---------------

-If you want to build on the Massa blockchain we recommend the following ressources:
+If you want to build on the Massa blockchain, we recommend the following ressources:

-- :ref:`Massa's smart-contracts <web3-dev-sc>`, will get you through the various steps needed to compile and send smart-contracts to the Massa blockchain.
+- :ref:`Massa's smart-contracts <web3-dev-sc>` will get you through the various steps needed to compile and send smart-contracts to the Massa blockchain.
-- :ref:`Massa's decentralized web <decentralized-web>` will show you how the Massa blockchain can be used to host decentralized websites.
+- :ref:`Massa's decentralized web <decentralized-web>` will show you how Massa blockchain can be used to host decentralized websites.
 - :ref:`Types <sc-types>` is a collection of useful types for smart-contracts.

-Technical ressources
+Technical resources
 --------------------

-You'll find :ref:`here <technical-api>` the documentation of the various JSON-RPC API endpoints exposed by a Massa node.
+:ref:`Here <technical-api>` you’ll find the documentation on the various JSON-RPC API endpoints exposed by a Massa node.

 Community
 ---------

-If you have any question regarding the project or technical questions, feel free to reach us on our community channels:
+If you have any questions regarding the project or wish to discuss technical aspects in more depth, feel free to reachout to us in our community channels:

 - `Telegram <https://t.me/massanetwork>`_
 - `Twitter <https://twitter.com/MassaLabs>`_